AABelkhiria/ashnotes-app/docs/architecture.md

 ## 1. Overall Architecture

 The Note App frontend is built with **SvelteKit**, a powerful framework for developing web applications using the Svelte component framework.
-It primarily operates as a **Single-Page Application (SPA)**, handling all user interface interactions, routing, and state management on the client side.
-While SvelteKit inherently supports Server-Side Rendering (SSR) for initial page loads, the core application logic and subsequent interactions are client-driven.
+It operates as a pure **Single-Page Application (SPA)** with Server-Side Rendering (SSR) disabled.
+This approach handles all user interface interactions, routing, and state management on the client side, simplifying deployment and ensuring a consistent user experience.

 The frontend communicates with an external backend API (not part of this repository) to perform all data operations.